This blog post was revised on October 27, 2017.

 Outside, as brilliant as it was, prompted groans from the handful of Americans who saw the video.
 Most of those same people, who may have watched George Michael’s hilarious appearance in November of that year on The Late Show With David Letterman, missed a more sophisticated interview on Sir Michael Parkinson’s show on BBC 1.
 A link to that interview appears at the end of this post.

 The Parkinson interview was charming, intelligent, funny and touching.
-It was a major victory in salvaging a public image damaged more by impressions than by Mr. Michael’s actual behavior.
+It was a major victory in restoring a public image damaged more by impressions than by Mr. Michael’s actual behavior.
 The only major thing absent from the video of the Parkinson appearance is a smooth jazz performance of Outside.
 If you want to see that, it’s available as a bonus track on the Ladies and Gentlemen DVD (the smooth jazz arrangement isn’t on the CD).

 But I digress.